aaaaaa123456789/bsp/specification.md

 The address parameter should point to a list of pointers in patch space, each pointer pointing in turn to the text that each option will contain (in the same format that the `print` instruction uses); the list is terminated with a `0xffffffff` value.
-For instance, this code would display a menu with four options:
+For instance, this code fragment would display a menu with four options:

 ```
 	menu #result, Options